Backups

 user folder

 If you look inside your named user folder you will see these entries.
-As you can see most of your "user experience" is stored here - the desktop, your documents, pictures etc. You may wish to make seperate backups of these; so for example RIGHT click on "Documents" and paste to your backup drive.
+As you can see most of your "user experience" is stored here - the desktop, your documents, pictures etc. You may wish to make separate backups of these; so for example RIGHT click on "Documents" and paste to your backup drive.

 Occasionally some of these entries may be missing - because the "library" has been moved to another drive; so for example on my PC "Documents" is on my D ("Data") drive.
 Photos, music, books are on my E ("Media") drive.
 Again, just find the folder you want to backup, right click - copy, and paste to your backup drive.
 I'll show you this below.